 When Cleo is alone in her work or away from the doctor’s house, she brightens.
 Just watch Aparicio and the hushful, imaginative tracings of her performance.
 An occasional hummed or sung song breaks the distasteful elements of the mundanity and routines.
 Hopeful smiles emerge from tired eyes in natural nuance shining in the camera.
 The most talked-about feature film acting debut this year might be Lady Gaga, but the pop superstar cannot compete with the silent and sublime grip of Yalitza Aparicio, a face of quiet strength that can shatter granite souls.

 LESSON #1: SHARED ADVERSITIES BRING PEOPLE TOGETHER — Once Cleo becomes pregnant by way of an aspiring freedom fighter (Jorge Antonio Guerrero) who wants nothing to do with being a father, hear and watch the grit of how her hard work becomes increasingly difficult in her fragile state.
 See the parallels of arduous loneliness, unspoken respect, and silent loyalty Cleo comes to share with Sofia when the truth settles in that Antonio has left the family.
-When left with no support, all they have is each other to hold a family together.
+Unsupported, all they have is each other to hold a family together.
 Their increasing bond galvanized this film.

 LESSON #2: THE BURDEN OF UNEXPECTED AND UNWANTED PREGNANCIES — The mental and physical fears multiply as Roma extends.
 Initially, the prospect of losing her job because of her condition scared Cleo without a spouse before Sofia’s family takes her in as one of their own.
 Going through this year by herself was already a colossal struggle yet the weeks turn into months in a city where escalating public unrest boils over with El Halconazo, the Corpus Christi massacre of June 1971, bracingly reenacted in the film and adding to the state of turmoil.